chrisd1100/merton/README.md

 ## Overview
 Merton is an accurate NES emulator written in C with no dependencies.
-The code base is lean with a focus on accuracy and readability--but although it is minimal, it [passes almost every known test](/test) and successfully emulates tricky games.
+The code base is lean with a focus on accuracy and readability--but although it is minimal, it [passes every known test](/test) and successfully emulates tricky games.

 #### Issues
 - Micro Machines: Thin black line on title screen, related to OAM